David Zuckerman (politician): Agriculture

 Beginning in 1999, Zuckerman and his wife, Rachel Nevitt, built a successful organic farm in Burlington's Intervale, a network of a dozen farms located in and serving the city.
 Zuckerman served on the American Farm Bureau Federation Young Farmers & Ranchers Committee.
-He is also a member of the Vermont Farm Bureau and Northeast Organic Farming Association chapter in Vermont.
+He is also a member of the Vermont Farm Bureau and the Northeast Organic Farming Association chapter in Vermont.

-In 2009, Zuckerman and Nevitt moved their farm to 150 acre in Hinesburg where they grow 20 acre of vegetables, CBD and raise 1000 chickens.
+In 2009, Zuckerman and Nevitt moved their farm to 150 acre in Hinesburg where they grow 20 acre of vegetables and CBD, and raise 1,000 chickens.
 Their produce is almost exclusively sold within Chittenden County.
-They operate a summer Community Supported Agriculture (CSA) with 275 members, a winter CSA with 125 members, and sell year round at the local Burlington farmers market.
+They operate a summer community-supported agriculture (CSA) with 275 members and a winter CSA with 125 members, and sell year round at the local Burlington farmers market.

 Political positions

 Labor

 Zuckerman has been an advocate of labor protections such as raising the minimum wage, paid family leave, and increasing protections for workers.

 Opposition to Bush administration

 On April 25, 2006, Zuckerman introduced a resolution for the Vermont State Legislature to ask the United States Congress to impeach President George W. Bush.
 The motion failed 87–60 in a roll call vote on April 25, 2007.